 Now, here’s where I’m going to geek out over my new cards like they are shiny new toys – because in a way, they are.
 When used responsibly, these two little pieces of plastic give me the opportunity to earn rewards for simply doing all my regular spending.
 I’m no longer restricted to just flying with one airline.
 The points I earn with my new RBC Visa can be used for flights, hotels, car rentals and other travel-related costs (plus it has good travel insurance).
 And with the Tangerine MasterCard, I pay no annual fee and I get to choose the three categories I earn 2% cash back on – and I can change them anytime!

 Before impulsively filling out an application, I played around with my numbers and picked the three categories that made the most sense for me personally.
 I know I spend an average of $300 on groceries, $150 on bills and $150 at restaurants each month, so I plugged those amounts in and found the Tangerine MasterCard would be the better card for me – even if it meant losing the 4% cash back on gas.
-(This is another benefit of knowing your numbers, which is what we are talking about on Budgets and Cents this week!)
 The savings was minimal (and will likely end up evening out), but when I factored in the fact that transactions get posted right away with the Tangerine MasterCard, I was sold.

 I can’t say for sure if the RBC Visa will be the best card for me, but I figured it was worth trying!
 The welcome bonus is worth up to $350, which offsets the $120 annual fee for almost three years.
 And aside from the fact that I didn’t want my travel rewards credit card to be attached to a specific airline, I also switched to this card because it was a Visa (don’t want two MasterCards) and because RBC holds my longest credit history.
 I got my first credit card with them in 2004, and have just switched the type of card I use without cancelling any old cards and erasing that history (which I would never want to lose).
 Needless to say, I’m an RBC credit card customer for life.